 James, Cavs bounce back with 112-105 victory over Hornets

-Cleveland Cavaliers' Kyrie Irving, right, reacts to a foul as he drives past Charlotte Hornets' Frank Kaminsky, left, during the first half of an NBA basketball game in Charlotte, N.C., Friday, March 24, 2017.
-Charlotte Hornets coach Steve Clifford reacts to a call during the first half of the team's NBA basketball game against the Cleveland Cavaliers in Charlotte, N.C., Friday, March 24, 2017.
+Cleveland Cavaliers' LeBron James drives to the basket against the Charlotte Hornets during the first half of an NBA basketball game in Charlotte, N.C., Friday, March 24, 2017.
+Cleveland Cavaliers' LeBron James drives to the basket against the Charlotte Hornets during the first half of an NBA basketball game in Charlotte, N.C., Friday, March 24, 2017.

 Add your comments below